CosmWasm/docs-deprecated/docs/getting-started/smart-contracts.md

 ## Resource Limits

 Beyond exploits (such as the reentrancy attack), another attack vector for smart contracts is denial of service attacks.
-A malicious actor could upload a contract that ran an infinite loop to halt the chain.
-Or wrote tons of data to fill up the disk.
-Web Assembly provides a tight sandbox with no default access to the OS, so we only need to really worry about providing tight resource limits for the smart contracts.
+A malicious actor could upload a contract that ran an infinite loop to halt the chain or wrote tons of data to fill up the disk.
+Web Assembly provides a tight sandbox with no default access to the OS, so we only need to worry about providing tight resource limits for the smart contracts.
 All developers should be aware of these limits.

 *Memory Usage* - When instantiating a Wasm VM, it is provided by 32MB of RAM by default.
 This is to store the byte code as well as all memory used by running the process (stack and heap).
 This should be plenty large for almost any contract, but maybe some complex zero knowledge circuits would hit limits there.
 It is also small enough to ensure that contracts have minimal impact of memory usage of the blockchain.